snakkleipaa/SolitaDevAcademyApplication/README.md

 Run 'npm run dev' to run the backend and open the database for the frontend to access

-Backend in ran at http://localhost:4000
+Backend is ran at http://localhost:4000

 ### Frontend: